 Furthermore, Chainlink PoR is also increasingly being used to help secure the minting, redeeming, and burning of wrapped assets.
 Once Chainlink PoR determines that wrapped tokens are undercollateralized, Chainlink Automation can be used to halt the minting, redeeming, and burning of wrapped tokens.

-Proof of Reserve for Cross-Chain Assets
+Proof of Reserve for Off-Chain Assets

 Beyond USD-backed stablecoins—which are the most popular pegged assets within the DeFi ecosystem—Chainlink Proof of Reserve feeds can also be constructed to provide collateralization data regarding any type of pegged asset.
 These can include fiat currencies such as GBP or commodities like gold, increasing the transparency of an entire category of building blocks within DeFi.
-For example, Paxos is using Chainlink PoR feeds to enable DeFi applications to quickly verify on-chain that its PAX Gold (PAXG) tokens are fully backed by gold bars held off-chain in Paxos’ custody.

-Proof of Reserve in Traditional Markets
+Proof of Reserve in Traditional Markets And Tokenized Real-World Assets

 Furthermore, Proof of Reserve feeds can be used beyond the world of DeFi and smart contract applications.
 For example, they can provide traditional financial institutions with a way to increase trust with customers and counterparties by using Chainlink oracles to publish their audit reports on-chain as an immutable and tamper-proof record.